 - If you are leaving for another employer, do you have your job offer letter and start date in hand?
-Even with legal documents, employers have been known to renege on job offers.
-You don’t want to offer your two weeks' notice if you don’t have a new job waiting when you resign.
+Even with signed legal documents, employers have been known to renege on job offers.
+You don’t want to offer your two weeks' notice if you don’t have a definite job waiting when you resign.

-Prepare to Resign from Your Job
+How to Prepare to Resign From Your Job

 You never know how your employer will react when you resign from your job, although your employer’s past behavior when other employees have resigned, may give you a reasonable expectation.